paltalabs/defindex-rescue/README.md

 2. Sign the transaction with the provided signer key
 3. Submit the signed transaction to the Stellar network

-The strategy address to rescue from is hardcoded in `src/rescue.ts`.
+The strategy address to rescue from is hardcoded in `src/rescue.ts` (Currently `USDC_BLEND_YIELDBLOX_STRATEGY`).
 Update it to target a different strategy.

 ## Rebalance